-Early results found that the surface of the comet was incredibly dense, although beyond the outer layer, Monica described the interior resembling a ‘fluffy ball’!
-By looking at the ratio of deuterium to hydrogen in the water from the comet, the team were able to rule out the hypothesis that water found on earth comes from comets.
+Early results found that the surface of the comet was incredibly dense, although, beyond the outer layer, Monica described the interior as resembling a ‘fluffy ball’!
+By looking at the ratio of deuterium to hydrogen in the water from the comet, the team was able to rule out the hypothesis that water found on earth comes from comets.

 Monica also compared 67P to a rubber duck!

 The European Space Agency put together an informative cartoon summarizing the Rosetta mission, which was shown to LIYSF participants:

 The LIYSF participants were left astounded (but not speechless!) as Monica concluded her session on the Rosetta mission.